 Set of 2 Professional Bar Spoons

 Chris custom designed these heavyweight bar spoons to be balanced and comfortable in your hand.
-Choose a set with spiral handles, smooth handles, or one of each!Buy Now on Amazon
+Choose a set with spiral handles, smooth handles, or one of each!Buy Now in the Shop!

 In the next few weeks we’ll be talking about other bartending techniques like shaking and jigger pouring, so stay tuned!